Zucchini Slice

 This easy zucchini slice is a protein-packed, veggie-loaded family meal or snack that’s perfect for lunchboxes or quick weeknight dinners.
 Made with grated zucchini, cheese, eggs and your choice of add-ins, it’s a wholesome, freezer-friendly option for busy families.

-Age Suitability:
+Age Suitable:

 Suitable from 12 months+, once egg and dairy have been introduced and tolerated.